rstudio/connectwidgets/README.md

 -   `created_time` - The timestamp at which the content item was created
 -   `updated_time` - The timestamp at which the content item was last updated

+The data frame contains one row for each item visible to the requesting user.
+For users in an “administrator” role, that will be all content items.

 #### Filtering Content